 - International applicant requirements

-Applicants must have completed an upper division physiology/pathophysiology course, with a minimum B grade within five years of starting the DNP program.
 The prerequisite course may be completed during the admission process.
-If the prerequisite is needed, the University of Utah offers NURS 5905 Clinical Physiology as an online course in spring and summer terms.
-Applicants can enroll in this course as a Non-Degree Seeking Student.
+The University of Utah offers NURS 5905 Clinical Physiology as an online course in spring and summer terms.
+Applicants may enroll in this course as a Non-Degree Seeking Student.
 If applicants choose to take the prerequisite in the summer, you must enroll in NURS 5905 to ensure that a grade is posted before the fall semester begins.